Introduction

 Confirming Evidence

-- Photographic evidence: If you find signs of bed bugs, such as live insects, exoskeletons, eggs, or fecal spots, take clear photos with your phone.
-This will be crucial for reporting the issue.
+- Photographic documentation: If you observe any signs of bed bugs, such as live insects, shed skins, eggs, or fecal stains, take clear photos with your smartphone.
+This evidence will be crucial when addressing the issue.

 Taking Action